MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR OFT Bridge Guide.md

 ## How to bridge?
 There is a two-steps smart contract interaction process to bridge MOR between chains:

-1. Getting fee you have to pay for bridge in native tokens
+1. Getting fee you have to pay for bridge in native tokens.

 2. Executing bridge with `send` function.